 An approaching stall is indicated by a stall warning horn which is activated between five and ten knots above stall speed.
 Mild airframe buffeting and gentle pitching may also precede the stall.
-Stall speeds are shown on a graph in the OPERATING DATA MANUAL included with this software.
+Stall speeds are shown on graphs in the OPERATING DATA MANUAL.

-The stall warning horn emits a continuous sound and is activated by a lift detector installed on the leading edge of the left wing.
+The stall warning horn emits a continuous sound, in contrast to the gear warning horn which emits a 90Hz beeping sound.
+The stall warning horn is activated by a lift detector installed on the leading edge of the left wing.
 The battery master (BATT MASTR) switch must be ON for the stall warning system to function.